Vamshi399/save_planet/README.md

 # tourismandco

-A example Flutter app used for [](https://fluttercrashcourse.com), displaying a list of interesting locations you can visit as a tourist.
-Tapping on a list item shows a nice detail page where you can book the tour.
+A example Flutter app used for [](https://fluttercrashcourse.com), which displays Saving the Planet and What we’ve learned during the pandemic.
+Below is a list item shows a nice detail page where you can have 11 CLIMATE ACTIONS FOR THE PLANET DURING A PANDEMIC.

 ## Branches